 This course surveys the motion pictures or cinema as an art form.
 It specifically covers film terminology, the demographics of and genres of motion pictures, and the influence of film on world culture.
-EduKan course number: DR200

 DR1611: Dramatic Participation I

 Both semesters.
 A maximum of four hours credit may be earned.
 Dramatic participation provides the student an opportunity for individual study in the areas of theatrical arts.
 Individual projects are required.